 An evolving Board of Directors and an active group of volunteers work diligently to maintain museum displays and archives, offer school programs, present lectures and exhibitions and maintain the building and grounds.
 Financial support comes from the District of Lake Country and from individual donations and bequests.
 Dan Bruce became part-time Curator in 2006.
 Laura Neame is the current volunteer Archivist; she replaced Sonja MacCrimmon, who served as volunteer Archivist from 1996, in 2012.
 In 2010 the Museum hired Shannon Jorgenson as its first manager, allowing the Museum to substantially increase its programming.

 The Founding Members had the vision of a community museum: Helen Gatzke (Founding President), Flora Snowdon, David Lodge, George Kozub, Jack McCarthy, Yvonne Saunders, Win Sutton, Jane Arnold, James Baker, Penny Baughen, Rosemary Carter and Ron Carter.

 The backbone of our organization is the dedicated group of Volunteers who give their time so freely to the preservation and presentation of Lake Country history.
-These volunteers are many, but today we honour Karen Gibbons as our featured Volunteer.
+These volunteers are many, but in 2018 Harvey Leamont is our Volunteer of the Year.

 This is WHO WE ARE —